-The Bucerius Institute for Research of Contemporary German History and Society invites applications from Germany and Israel for two short-term post-doctoral fellowships valued at 10000 Euros each (minimum 3 months) for innovative research on 20th-century German history, price on viagra culture, and society.
+The Bucerius Institute for Research of Contemporary German History and Society invites applications from Germany and Israel for two short-term post-doctoral fellowships valued at 10000 Euros each (minimum 3 months) for innovative research on 20th-century German history, culture, and society.

-One fellowship is intended for an Israeli postdoctoral scholar, the other for a German postdoctoral scholar, each of whom plans to finalize buying cialis soft tabs 100 mg their research for an important publication and needs to gather archival materials for a book, a series of articles, or an important grant application.
+One fellowship is intended for an Israeli postdoctoral scholar, the other for a German postdoctoral scholar, each of whom plans to finalize their research for an important publication and needs to gather archival materials for a book, a series of articles, or an important grant application.
 Each fellowship is meant to cover a three-month research stay in either Israel or Germany.
 The fellowship in Israel will be held at the Bucerius Institute (University of Haifa) under the mentorship of a Bucerius fellow.
-The fellowship in Germany will be held at a German academic institution, to be chosen by generic levitra promotion on sale the Fellow.
+The fellowship in Germany will be held at a German academic institution, to be chosen by the Fellow.
 Candidates are expected to contact, in advance, their chosen institution in Germany to find a mentor.